'AI is actually reducing employee productivity'

 Of course, in some fields, generative AI is helping workers save time, such as in the legal field, where AI tools help lawyers research and analyze existing case law and summarize vast amounts of information.
 There are also beneficial use cases, such as introducing chatbots equipped with generative AI into companies to significantly reduce the time it takes employees to learn how to operate new software and complete tasks, or reducing the burden on HR by answering employee questions and directing them to the right internal resources.

 However, in either case, humans are needed to validate the output, and neglecting the time-consuming review process poses various risks.
-Kelly Monahan, managing director and head of the Upwork Research Institute, said, 'Many large-scale language models only work well when there is human in-the-loop judgment and oversight.
+Kelly Monahan, managing director and head of the Upwork Research Institute, said, 'Many large-scale language models only work well when there is a human in the loop and human judgment and oversight.
 That's the current state of the technology.'

 Monahan points out that to use generative AI tools to improve productivity, you need to think about 'what is the business problem you are trying to solve?'
 However, rather than rethinking how they do their work to take advantage of generative AI tools, workers feel left behind by technology.